BenGorUser/UserBundle/docs/reference_configuration.md

                     enabled: true
                 sign_up:
                     enabled: true
-                    type: default              # Also, it can be "with_confirmation", "by_invitation" or "by_invitation_with_confirmation"
+                    type: default              # Also, it can be "with_confirmation" or "by_invitation"
                 change_password:
                     enabled: true
                     type: default              # Also, it can be "by_request_remember_password"